Liverpool Street station: New terminus (1875)

 The station was built with a connection to the sub-surface Metropolitan Railway, with the platform sunk below ground level; consequently there are considerable gradients leaving the station.
-The Metropolitan Railway used the station as a terminus from 1 February 1875 until 11 July 1875; their own underground station opened on 12 July 1875.
+The Metropolitan Railway used the station as a terminus from 1 February 1875 until 11 July 1875; their own underground station opened on 12 July 1875, and the Metropolitan Railway connection was closed in 1904.

 Local trains began serving the partially completed station from 2 October 1874, and it was fully opened on 1 November 1875, at a final cost of over £2 million.
 The original City terminus at Bishopsgate closed to passengers and was converted for use as a goods station from 1881.
 This continued until it was destroyed by fire in 1964.

 The Great Eastern Hotel adjoining the new Liverpool Street station opened in May 1884.
 It was designed by Charles Barry Jr. (son of the celebrated architect Charles Barry who designed the Houses of Parliament).
 Upon opening, it was the only hotel in the City of London.
 An extension called the Abercon Rooms was built in 1901, designed by Colonel Robert William Edis.
 The hotel includes the Hamilton Rooms, named after former GER chairman Lord Claud Hamilton.